Flat 211

-FLAT 211 is a 2017 Indian mystery Suspense film produced and directed by Sunil Sanjan.
-The film features new cast from TV and theatre world.
+FLAT 211 is a 2017 Indian mystery suspense film produced and directed by Sunil Sanjan.
+The film features new cast from the TV and theatre world.
 It tells about an incident inside a flat numbered 211.
 The film was released on 2 June 2017.

 Plot

 An incident occurs at Flat 211 and the characters connected to this flat get involved in the incident leading to a mess.
 The mysterious identity of the person responsible for the incident grows leading to a dramatic turn of events.
 The film revolves around a murder mystery.